raj30/rajat-jain/src/pages/posts/einstein-got-your-back-converting-lead-to-an-opportunity.md

 * **Future Enhancements**

-  As per the current business flow, these are some future enhancements can be done using Salesforce Einstein
+  As per the current business flow, these are some future enhancements that can be done using Salesforce Einstein
   * Prediction Builder
     * To suggest which sales rep is available
     * To suggest appointment-free slots if needed